jluxford-scottlogic/legend-playground/5-SoftDrink-filter/README.md

 ### Testing

-To test your code we will use some pre-defined tests which will take in a given JSON and expect an output JSON.
+To test your code we will use some predefined tests which will take in a given JSON and expect an output JSON.
 Once the mappings are complete all of the tests should then pass.

 # TODO

 ### Basic Mappings

 First adjust all of the mapped classes to have their corresponding basic `Id`s.
 Once this is done the tests should now have all of the `class_id` tests pass and when you go through adjusting the association mappings the tests will then pass.
-You should notice that the `industrial_drink_id` test is failing despite adding in the `id`, invistigate why this test is failing and adjust the mapping so that this test passes.
+You should notice that the `industrial_drink_id` test is failing despite adding in the `id`, investigate why this test is failing and adjust the mapping so that this test passes.

 ### Drink